-Mitigation / Countermeasure: The shed and access road locations encroach into Tree 2, 3, & 4's RPA's by 4.5%, 7.5%, & 10% respectively.
-Such small amounts of encroachment, when also noting the retained unaltered woodland banking to the west and the potential of previous root changes within the garden space (see below), is not expected to have a significant impact on the trees' physiological or structural conditions.
-It is also proposed that where recent ground increases have occured (to the rear of the proposed shed where a high ropes and abseiling course until recently occupied this space), the ground levels will be re-graded back to their previous levels (prior to circa 2008).
-If this work can be undertaken with plant being located outside of the recommended root protection areas but reaching in to re-grade etc. and without any significant further excavation beyond the historic ground levels occurring, this also can be undertaken without significant detriment to the retained trees.
+Mitigation / Countermeasure: No mitigation or countermeasures are required as the new shed and access are adequately discrete from the trees and their root protection areas.
+It is also proposed that where recent ground increases have occurred (to the rear of the proposed shed where a high ropes and abseiling course until recently occupied this space), the ground will be regraded back to their previous levels (prior to circa 2008).
+The removal of this increase in ground level within this area will be beneficial for any underlying root tissue that predates the 2008 level increase, and any new root tissue growing above would be expected to be minimal.
+This work can be undertaken with plant being located outside of the recommended root protection areas but reaching in to re-grade etc. and without any excavation beyond the historic and long-standing ground level.
+This work will be undertaken under a watching brief by the project Arboriculturalist.